Petercw94/restsuite/README.md

-# suitepy
+# restsuite

-suitepy (prounounced Sweetypy) is a python package developed to help developers interact with the Netsuite REST API. suitepy offers a number of classes that can be utilized to interact with Netsuite's Suite-Talk, RESTlet, or SuiteQL services. suitepy currently utilizes Netsuite's token authentication methods, however, current development is under way for supporting Netsuite's Oauth2 authentication methods.
+restsuite is a python package developed to help developers interact with the Netsuite REST API. restsuite offers a number of classes that can be utilized to interact with Netsuite's Suite-Talk, RESTlet, or SuiteQL services. restsuite currently utilizes Netsuite's token authentication methods, however, current development is under way for supporting Netsuite's Oauth2 authentication methods.

-__NOTE :__ _suitepy is built off of the restsuite foundation.
-The restsuite package will not be updated any further.
-Suitepy contains all the functionality found in the restsuite package, but will continue to be updated in the future._

 ### Disclaimer:

-*suitepy is still in developement stages and is currently being tested through usage in our company.
-Although open to the public for use, understand that this is not a stable version of the suitepy package.
-Integrating suitepy into production applications at this stage is not advised.*
+*restsuite is still in developement stages and is currently being tested through usage in our company.
+Although open to the public for use, understand that this is not a stable version of the restsuite package.
+Integrating restsuite into production applications at this stage is not advised.*

 ## Installation

-suitepy is part of the Python Package Index (PyPI) and can thus be installed with pip:
+restsuite is part of the Python Package Index (PyPI) and can thus be installed with pip:

 ```
-pip install suitepy
+pip install restsuite
 ```

-suitepy requires a python version of 3.8 or higher and depends only on the [requests python package](https://requests.readthedocs.io/en/latest/)
+restsuite requires a python version of 3.8 or higher and depends only on the [requests python package](https://requests.readthedocs.io/en/latest/)

 ## Getting Started

-As suitepy is an abstraction of the Netsuite API, it will be helpful to become familiar with, or at least reference, the Netsuite API documentation:
+As restsuite is an abstraction of the Netsuite API, it will be helpful to become familiar with, or at least reference, the Netsuite API documentation:

 - [Suite-Talk Documentation](https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/chapter_1540391670.html)
 - [RESTlet Documentation](https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/section_N2970701.html)